-Before the expiration of the applicable warranty, the owner must notify a PACCAR authorized engine dealer of any warrantable failure and make the engine available for repair by such facility.
+Before the expiration of the applicable warranty, the owner must notify a PACCAR authorized engine dealer or an authorized Cummins Distributor of any warrantable failure and make the engine available for repair by such facility.
 The warrantable failure must be brought to the attention of a PACCAR authorized engine dealer within 30 days of discovery.
 Except for engines disabled by a warrantable failure, owner must also deliver the engine to the repair facility.